 Continuing Education (CE) Providers are encouraged to offer quality educational courses for licensed electronic security dealers.
 AESBL licensees are required to participate in on-going professional education to maintain their license.
 The CEU review process is an effective tool for marketing an organization’s education courses.

 The Association reviews these applications as required by AESBL.
 A $75 Fee per course submitted is required and can only be paid by credit card using this system.
-We accept PayPal, MasterCard, Visa, American Express and Discover.
-Once you have paid the fees, then you will be able to complete the application and begin the process.
+We accept Mastercard and Visa only.
+Please fill out the form, make your payment.

 Please read the requirements below to ensure your companies compliance with the State Of Alabama.